-Andrea Balassy is a fifth-year doctoral student in energy, environmental & chemical engineering and one of the McDonnell Scholars in Engineering.
+Andrea Balassy was a fifth-year doctoral student in energy, environmental & chemical engineering and one of the McDonnell Scholars in Engineering.
 A native of Hungary, she came to WashU from Budapest University of Technology & Economics.

-“The McDonnell scholarship helped me a lot, because I knew I had the support for five years to do my research,” she says.
+“The McDonnell scholarship helped me a lot because I knew I had the support for five years to do my research,” she says.
 “It’s been a positive experience.
 I’ve learned how to interact with people and have grown a lot.”

 Andrea said her opportunity to serve as ambassador to Hungary for the undergraduate International Experience trip in the Summer of 2016 was a real highlight of her time at WashU.